 Frequently asked questions about our pools

 No, water is a great environment for storing wood.
-All the lake towns are built on wooden pillars.
-We leave wooden ships out on the water hundreds of years later and they are in superb condition.
-The pontoons and stilts last 200 to 300 years.
-Which pool has this lifespan?
+Coastal cities everywhere are built on wooden pillars.
+We leave wooden ships out on the water and hundreds of years later and they are still in superb condition.
+These pontoons and stilts last 200 to 300 years.
+Do any other pools have this lifespan?

 Our woods are dried until they reach a humidity rate of 15%.
-When they are submerged, no splinters can form.
+When they are submerged, no splinters will form.

-Our swimming pool is not a “wooden swimming pool” but a high-end swimming pool which has the remarkable characteristic of having a solid wooden basin 100% immersed, untreated and rot-proof with organic filtration (chlorine, bromine and salt free ), ecological, intelligent, and which allows the use to achieve significant savings in water and electricity.
+Our swimming pool is not a “wooden swimming pool” but a high-end swimming pool which has the remarkable characteristic of having a solid wooden basin 100% immersed, untreated and rot-proof with organic filtration (chlorine, bromine and salt free), ecological, intelligent, and which allows the use to achieve significant savings in water and energy.
 Our pool is in no way comparable to the above ground wooden pools that can be found today on the market.
 BIOPOOLTECH is a quality product.

 No, the wood in the water does not undergo any treatment.
 There is no classification for immersed wood.
 In addition, the Douglas pond wood is not in contact with the ground, so it does not need to be treated.

 The contact of wood in water is soft and pleasant.
-In order to maintain this peachy skin feeling, it is enough, as in all swimming pools, to regularly pass the robot.
+In order to maintain this peachy skin feeling, it is key to regularly run the pool cleaning robot.
 A polyester liner or shell is infinitely more slippery.